 - Consider restricting Internet access to all Office products

-To see a demo of how malicious actors might take advantage of VBA references to evade the sandbox and carry out attacks, click here or watch the video below.
+To see a demo of how malicious actors might take advantage of VBA references to evade the sandbox and carry out attacks, click here or watch below.